25 Most Popular Foods in Tunisia – Tunisian Dishes w/ Recipes

 While lablabil is one of the most famous Tunisian breakfast dishes, the original recipe is Turkish, as it was the official meal of the Ottoman army.

 Some love their lablabil full of spices, paprika and harissa, so it tastes hot, and others prefer to add only nutrients such as eggs, olive oil and tuna, while others prefer their lablabil ultra-simple, with only a little olive oil.

 18. Tunisian Tagine

-Tunisia Tagine is a dish that dates back in history and is considered one of the most popular traditional dishes in Tunisia.
-There are various ways of preparing the dish and the ingredients differ.
-The most important of ways are the malsouqah tagine and the tagine margaz, meaning sausage.
+Tunisian Tagine is a dish that dates back in history and is considered one of the country’s most popular traditional dishes.
+There are various ways of preparing the dish, and the ingredients differ.
 The ingredients vary according to the food culture of each region.

-The regular Tunisian tagine is prepared by chopping parsley, onions, a number of spices and meat depending on your preference, mixing in eggs and cooking in the oven.
-On the month of Ramadan or at wedding, there is hardly a Tunisian table devoid of all kinds of tagines.
+A typical Tunisian tagine is prepared by chopping parsley, onions, several spices, and meat, depending on your preference, mixing in eggs, and cooking in the oven.
+During Ramadan or at weddings, there is hardly a Tunisian table that isn’t groaning under the weight of all kinds of tagines.